-In row 1 of this file, you will see all of the headers required to import your data.
-Make sure that you do not edit the spelling of any of these headers, as doing so will cause the import to fail.
-In row 2 of this file, you will see an explanation of what kind of text should be added into each column.
+In row 1 of this file, one will see all of the headers required to import the data.
+Make sure not to edit the spelling of any of these headers, as doing so will cause the import to fail.
+In row 2 of this file, one will see an explanation of what kind of text should be added into each column.

-- Once you understand the content that should be added into each column, delete the content of row 2 from the spreadsheet (if you do not do this, the explanations will be imported as a member of your site!)
+- Once understood the content that should be added into each column, delete the content of row 2 from the spreadsheet (if it is not removed, the explanations will be imported as a member of the site!)

-- Enter all of your member data into the correct columns
+- Enter all of the member data into the correct columns

-- Delete any empty columns from the spreadsheet - for example, if you do not have any data in the twitter column, you can delete this column from the spreadsheet completely.
+- Delete any empty columns from the spreadsheet - for example, if no data is entered in the twitter column, one can delete this column from the spreadsheet completely.
 This will reduce the size of the import file and speed up the import process.